jollyroger/mailproxy/README.md

 # mailproxy
 mailproxy is a simple SMTP proxy.
 It receives emails through an unencrypted, unauthenticated SMTP interface and retransmits them through a remote SMTP server that requires modern features such as encryption (SSL, STARTTLS) and/or authentication (SMTP AUTH). mailproxy is primarily useful for enabling email functionality in legacy software that only supports plain SMTP.

+mailproxy can be used as a before-queue content filter for Postfix.
 # Requirements
 * Python 3.5+
 * [aiosmtpd 1.1+](https://aiosmtpd.readthedocs.io)

 # Usage
+1. create and activate a virtualenv environment(`sudo apt install python3-virtualenv -y ;
+   virtualenv venv ; . ./venv/bin/activate`)
-1. Create a config file (see below).
+2. Create a config file (see below).
-2. Run mailproxy from the command line, e.g. `python mailproxy.py`.
+3. Run mailproxy from the command line, e.g. `python mailproxy.py`.

 By default, mailproxy looks for a `config.ini` in its own directory.
 If you have placed your config file elsewhere, you can run mailproxy